trong-nguyen/mws-restaurant-stage-1/README.md

 ## Prerequisites

-You will need a web server to serve the website.
-For testing purposes, you can user `SimpleHTTPServer` from `python`
+You will need node and npm installed to be able to build and serve using the included webserver

 ## Install

-No install is required.
-The website can be served out of the box.
+- Install dependencies to build `npm install`

 ## Deployment